Financial Hardship Assistance

 Types of debt

-Financial Hardship Assistance is available for debts owing to the City including:
+Financial hardship assistance is available for debts owed to the City including:

 Assistance measures

-• A reduction or elimination of penalty interest for a specified time or
+• A reduction or elimination of penalty interest for a specified time.

 • The suspension of the debt recovery process.